News & Blog

 GV.PO (Policy)

-This category introduces a new control added in NIST CSF 2.0.
-It focuses on continuously reviewing and assessing the outcomes of cybersecurity risk management efforts.
-By reflecting on these outcomes and making necessary adjustments, organizations can create a sustainable improvement cycle for risk management strategies and processes.
+This category focuses on a new control added to the NIST CSF 2.0 that emphasizes regular reviewing of cybersecurity risk management efforts.
+By assessing these results, organizations can develop a well-tailored implementation plan for future risk management processes.

 GV.SC (Cybersecurity Supply Chain Risk Management)